Located on a commanding hill site south of Taradale, Ōtātara Pā is among New Zealand's most important archaeological sites.

-The remains of house terraces and food pits can still be seen, and restoration work has included tree planting, palisades and pouwhenua, the carved posts symbolising the relationship with Maori iwi and hapu and the land.
+The remains of terrracing and house and food pits can still be seen.
+Restoration work has included tree planting, palisades and pouwhenua, the carved posts symbolising the connection to ancient ancestors and the land.

 A loop track starts from Springfield Road car park, or set off from the end of Churchill Drive for a slightly longer walk.
 Interpretation panels have been set up at points of interest along the tracks, which offer views over a wide area.